top of page

 Public-Private Partnership

-The relative success of many commuter rail operations relies on the strength of the Public-Private Partnership (PPP) associated with the project.
-Transit Innovations has been working with the FRA, State of Wisconsin, City of Milwaukee, and other government agencies, as well as private entities on the construct
+The relative success of many commuter rail operations counts on the strength of the Public-Private Partnership (PPP) associated with the project.
+Transit Innovations has been working with the Federal Rail Administration, the State of Wisconsin, the City of Milwaukee, and other government agencies, as well as private entities, as we secure a PPP.

-The E=Way has come a long way in gathering local, regional, and statewide support resulting from years of planning and consulting to gain favorable consensus and support to access federal infrastructure funding from several applicable grants where the E-Way project meets criteria including:
+The E=Way has come a long way in gathering local, regional, and statewide support from years of planning and consulting to gain favorable consensus and support to access federal infrastructure funding.

-TI has received support and research in making the E-Way project shovel ready from such agencies as WE Energies, M-7 Regional Economic Development, Greater Milwaukee Committee, and Milwaukee Municipal Association of Commerce.
-Because each specific station development project is built on TI privately owned land, each project then is planned, designed, financed independently, allowing each Station Community to provide alternative funding in matches through Community Development Block Grants (CDBG), New Market Tax Credits, conventional TIDs, and other environmental redevelopment funding resources available to TI.
+Transit Innovation has received supportive research in making the E-Way project shovel-ready from such agencies as WE Energies, M-7 Regional Economic Development, Greater Milwaukee Committee, and Milwaukee Municipal Association of Commerce.
+Because each specific station development project is built on TI privately owned land, each project then is planned, designed, and financed independently, allowing each Station Community to provide alternative funding in matches through Community Development Block Grants (CDBG), New Market Tax Credits, conventional TIDs, and other environmental redevelopment funding resources available to TI.

 Want to learn more?